 Field labs run as scheduled irrespective of weather or other conditions.
 So far (since September 2009) no event forcing rescheduling has occurred, so we anticipate this to continue.
 If there should be severe weather, labour disputes, disruption of transit service, etc., bulletins will be posted and/or mass-emailed to the student list.

-Typical lab events in brief – for each lab: the data you collect must be shared immediately within your working-group of 3-4 students; a member of each working-group will upload data to our course data-website (strict deadline), from which it will be downloaded for analysis by all class-members; in the week following each field-week, your TA will offer office-hour consultation periods; and each individual student will submit a completed lab report of Manual-specified kind for the TA to grade (strict deadline).
+Typical lab events in brief – for each lab: the data you collect must be shared immediately within your working-group of about 4 students; a member of each working-group will upload data to our course data-website (strict deadline), from which it will be downloaded for analysis by all class-members; in the week following each field-week, your TA will offer office-hour consultation periods; and each individual student will submit a completed lab report of Manual-specified kind for the TA to grade (strict deadline).